Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: Conclusions and discussion

 \rev{In the present paper we derive the representation of Hall conductivity as the topological invariant in phase space composed of the Wigner transformed Green functions.
 Our main result is given by the following expressions for the average Hall current (i.e. the current density integrated over the whole volume divided by this volume and averaged with respect to time}) in the presence of the external electric field $E_i$: \rev{ for the $3+1$D system (here $\cal V$ is the overall volume)}, and \rev{ for the $2+1$ D system (here $\cal S$ is the area of the system)}.
-Those expressions may be used both for the description of the intrinsic AQHE and for the description of the QHE in the presence of magnetic field.
-These expressions represent the average conductivity and are robust to the introduction of weak disorder.
-More explicitly, when a certain measure of disorder $\eta$ is increased smoothly starting from zero, the average Hall conductivity is not changed until a phase transition.
-Direct definition of $\eta$, and establishing of its critical value remains out of the scope of the present paper.
-We also find indications that the total conductance is robust to the introduction of weak electromagnetic interactions.
-The mathematical structure of Eqs. (\ref{calM0C}), (\ref{JA2D0C}) repeats that of the topological invariants discussed in \cite{Volovik2003} with the ordinary product of matrices substituted by the star (Moyal) product of Wigner - Weyl formalism.
+Those expressions may be used both for the description of the intrinsic AQHE and for the description of the QHE in the presence of \zz{varying} magnetic field. \zz{Notice, that the same approach may be applied to the inhomogeneous systems, in which the inhomogeneity has another origin.
+For example, in \cite{Fialkovsky:2019nso} the Hall conductivity has been considered for the systems in the presence of elastic deformations.}